 The Robotics Team is focused on competing in the FIRST Robotics Competition (FRC).
 There are many facets to this competition and students may choose to participate in specific areas.
 Some of those are: robot design and build, programming, public relations, accounting, graphics design and computer graphics, web page design and build.
 Students will be expected to attend meetings, learn about the overall robotics competition, and spend after school and weekend time in building the robot or in their particular area on the project.
-The greatest time commitments for this team occur for six weeks beginning at the end of the first week in January with regional competition taking place in March or April.
-National competition takes place in late April.
+The greatest time commitments for this team occur for six weeks beginning at the end of the first week in January, with the regional competition taking place in March or April.
+The national competition takes place in late April.

-Spanish Club promotes the importance and awareness of Spanish as a language and culture.
-The students participate in a variety of activities such as crafts, trivia games and dinners out to Hispanic restaurants.
+The Spanish Club promotes the importance and awareness of Spanish as a language and culture.
+Students participate in a variety of activities such as crafts, trivia games and dinners out to Hispanic restaurants.
 The club encourages students to become more aware of the Hispanic influence around us by promoting local activities and celebrations in the Kansas City area.
 Each year, the club helps a local Hispanic family in need during the holidays.
 The club is open to anyone interested in Spanish as a language or culture.

 Upper School Student Government